AustinKelsay/nostr-mcp-server/README.md

   - Closing subscriptions
   - Verifying that events with invalid signatures are rejected

+### Test Infrastructure
-All integration tests use our `ephemeral-relay.ts` implementation—a fully functional in-memory Nostr relay that supports the Nostr protocol, allowing for real cryptographic event signing and verification without requiring external network connections.
-This provides a robust way to test the full Nostr workflow in an isolated environment.
+- All integration tests use our `ephemeral-relay.ts` implementation—a fully functional in-memory Nostr relay
+- Tests use **snstr** for cryptographic event signing and verification
+- Clean test execution with proper resource cleanup and no console warnings
+- Automated WebSocket connection management with timeout handling
+- Isolated test environment requiring no external network connections

 For more details about the test suite, see [__tests__/README.md](./__tests__/README.md).